ros-infrastructure/ros_buildfarm/doc/jobs/doc_jobs.rst

   honor an environment variable identifying the destination of the generated documentation.

-* the **external_site** type also operates on a single independent repository.
+* the **external_site** type also operates on independent repositories.
   For each *doc build file* with that type a Jenkins job is created.
-Such repository must provide its own Dockerfile below `docker/image/`.
-Within that container, an **update_site** command taking the repository path and the site repository path as arguments must be available.
+  Each repository must provide its own Dockerfile below `docker/image/`, taking and enforcing *user* and *uid* arguments appropriately.
+  Provided containers are expected to **generate and commit** content to the upload git repository mounted at $SITE when run with no arguments, potentially using their own repository content mounted at $REPO.

 There is no specific diagram showing the correlation between the various scripts and templates but they follow the same naming scheme as the *release*